jnbarlow/monero-dashboard/README.md

 To get started, run the following commands:

 ```
-npm run init:dev
+npm run init
 npm run dev
 ```

 This will start the api server on port `3000`, and the react server on `3001`.
 Do your testing/dev against `localhost:3001`

 Prettier and eslint will keep your code in line with the coding standards for the project.
+Code comments: The more the merrier.
+Please comment any new functions or new program flows.

 ### Donate